Toemmsche/cpeediff/README.md

 Although not explicitly tested, CpeeDiff should also work with Node.js 15.x.x.
 ## Installation

-To install globally and as a command line utility, run `npm install -g @toemmsche/cpeediff` (root user privileges may be necessary).
+To install globally and as a command line utility, run `npm install -g cpeediff` (root user privileges may be necessary).
 To verify that the symbolic link to the main.js file has been created, run `cpeediff --help`.

-If you want to use CpeeDiff for a single project only, navigate to your project folder and run `npm install @toemmsche/cpeediff`.
+If you want to use CpeeDiff for a single project only, navigate to your project folder and run `npm install cpeediff`.

 If you want to install from source, clone this repository, navigate to it, and run `npm install`.
 This should place all the necessary dependencies in the `node_modules` directory.
 ## Usage